 Analyzes the role of the judiciary by examining constitutional decisions about civil rights, civil liberties, federalism, contracts, property, and the relative power of the executive and legislative branches.
 Prerequisite: PSI 101.
-Fall, even years.

-PSI 307 3 CAMPAIGNS AND ELECTIONS
+PSI 307 CAMPAIGNS AND ELECTIONS

 This course examines the American electoral process for both Congress and the Presidency.
 Topics covered include voting behavior, public opinion, the nomination and general election process, and the role of interest groups, the media, and political parties in modern elections.
 Prerequisite: PSI 101.
-Fall, even years.